 A great way to begin mindfulness is by really being fully aware of your body.
 To do this, you can start by taking time to feel each part of your body.
 With your eyes closed, take the time to wiggle your toes.
 Put your focus only on them.
-Slowly, start rolling your ankles to move your feet.
-Notice how your feet feel on the sheets.
-After your ankles, flex your calf muscles then your thighs.
-Work your way up your entire body paying attention to each individual piece of you.
+Can you JUST move your toes without incorporating any other part of your foot?

 When you have taken the time to be fully aware of each part of your body, let it work together to stretch and squirm and start waking up.

 This is a mindfulness trick I used to use with kids in my fitness and yoga classes.
 Using the sound of a chime, bell or gong can really help clear your mind and direct your focus.
 Apple has a great app called Gong!
 This app simply places the sound of a gong.
 Close your eyes, pay attention and quiet your mind, paying attention to the sound of the gong.
 The sound slowly fades out and when the sound is completely gone take a moment to stretch.
 Tap the gong again and repeat the same process.

 I’m not talking strawberry or raspberry…although that sounds amazing.

 Have your favorite song ready and raring to go at the start of each day.
 Maybe you have one that will really motivate you for what you have going on this particular day.

 Let yourself listen to the words, even if you’re dancing in your bed while you do it.